karllhughes/personal-blog-5/_posts/2025-12-16-scaling-services.md

 If you like the idea of systematizing your business, read [The E-Myth Revisited](https://amzn.to/38fFbKL).
 This is the book I recommend the most to entrepreneurs who are struggling to get out of the day-to-day execution work in their business, and it's the primary inspiration for my process above.

+Service businesses that are productized like this are also much easier to sell.
+Check out [Built to Sell](https://amzn.to/4pHHfkE) if you'd like more on that topic or [my post on selling your business](https://www.karllhughes.com/posts/sell-digital-agency).
+There are lots of specialized resources as well that focus on various industries and business types.
+For example, if you want to [sell your veteranary practice](https://transitionselite.com/) or [sell your local business](https://www.bizbuysell.com/sell) you might use a specialized broker or resource.

-Finally, I've created [this list of must-read books for startup founders](https://www.karllhughes.com/posts/startup-books).
+Finally, I've created [this list of must-read books for entrepreneurs](https://www.karllhughes.com/posts/entrepreneur-books).
 These include some of the most impactful reads for me as I started my business, so I hope they help you turn your idea into reality too.